 “We have built an economy where you can be paid to solve nonexistent or already solved problems—as long as you wear a suit and tell a good story.”

-The Inconvenient Evidence It’s time to tell the truth: the narrative prediction industry is an organized scam on a planetary scale.
+It’s time to tell the truth: the narrative prediction industry is an organized scam on a planetary scale.
 This realization hits like a hammer when you understand that, given the impossibility of reliably predicting the future, an entire parasitic economy has been built on that impossibility.

 Asset management is only the visible tip of the iceberg.
 Behind it lies an industrial complex of prediction that includes consultants, economists, analysts, political forecasters, and all those “suited influencers” who claim to know better than you what will happen tomorrow.